 Code Inspection: Use preferred body style (convert to local function with preferred body style)

-If you prefer to stick to either expression-bodied or block-bodied implementations for simple function members, ReSharper lets you configure your preferences separately for different kinds of members and maintain the consistency of your preferences throughout your codebase.
+If you prefer to stick to either expression-bodied or block-bodied implementations for simple members, JetBrains Rider lets you configure your preferences separately for different kinds of members and maintain the consistency of your preferences throughout your codebase.

 For example, let's select Expression body as the preferred style for local functions.
-Accordingly, ReSharper suggests the quick-fix To expression body if a simple local function is written with a block body:
+Accordingly, JetBrains Rider suggests the quick-fix To expression body if a simple local function is written with a block body: